2022 Honoraria Archive

 The detailed facial features, human scale, and gaze of the rabbits is meant to engage the viewer on an emotional level, inviting a sense of connection with the animal.
-An illustrated display accompanies the piece providing information about and depictions of local flora and fauna for those interested in learning about the year-round residents of the Black Rock Desert and surrounding area, as well as the mythology and symbolism of the hare.
+An illustrated display accompanies the piece providing information about and depictions of the local flora and fauna for those interested in learning about the year-round residents of the Black Rock dessert and surrounding area, as well as the mythology and symbolism of the hare

 M- Theory Mechanica

 M-theory Mechanica is a interactive kinetic sculpture that represents unification of all things chaotic.
 M-theory in physics unifies all consistent versions of superstring theory and this sculpture represents unification of participants that interact with it.
 The more energy that is put into it the more chaotic and stimulating the sculpture becomes.
 There are three stations equally placed around the base for participants that power the mechanics of the sculpture.
 As the recycled golf balls reach the top they will travel randomly through a captured track system triggering effects of light sound and fire.